hbctraining/variant_analysis/lessons/03_file_formats.md

 ### BAM

 As you might suspect, because SAM files hold alignment information for all of the reads in an sequencing run and there are oftentimes millions of sequence reads, SAM files are very large and cumbersome to store.
-As a result, SAM files are often stored in a binary compressed version called a BAM file.
+As a result, **SAM files are often stored in a binary compressed version called a BAM file**.
 Most software packages are agnostic to this difference and will accept both SAM and BAM files, despite BAM files not being human readable.
 It is generally considered best practice to your data in BAM format for long periods of time, unless you specifically need the SAM version of the alignment, in order to reduce unnecessary storage on a shared computing cluster.

-## VCF
+## Variant calling file formats

 The [Variant Call Format (VCF)](https://samtools.github.io/hts-specs/VCFv4.2.pdf) is a standardized, text-file format for describing variants identifed from a sequencing experiment.
 This allows for downstream processes to be streamlined and also allows for researchers to easily collaborate and manipulate a shared set of variant calls.
 A VCF file is composed of three main parts:
 - Meta-information Lines